 And yet, time was the one thing not discussed.
 Not by her, or me, or her doctor.
 It was the elephant in the room.
 All of us knew time was running out.
 None of us discussed it.
 Sometimes saying things out loud makes them more real… too real?

-And telling your children, or having them have to face this reality through the constant chatter of talking heads (Joe Biden went to Delaware.
-Is he visiting his dying son?) or newspaper articles, is the hardest thing you will ever experience.
-Dying people don’t care about “your” or “their” concerns or issues – nor should they, because in the big scheme of things any concerns other than their children, spouse and family are things they have moved beyond.
-Your, our and their concerns are petty.
+And telling your children, or having them have to face this reality through the constant chatter of talking heads (“Joe Biden went to Delaware.
+Is he visiting his dying son?”) or newspaper articles, is the hardest thing you will ever experience.
+Dying people don’t care about “your” concerns or issues – nor should they, because in the big scheme of things any concerns other than their children, spouse and family are things they have moved beyond.
+Your and our concerns are petty.
 Politics is a silly issue they have moved beyond. (and I love politics, but it goes out the window in this situation.)

 Tornoe cartoon: RIP Beau Biden